chrisb/tvml/README.md

 Provides a way of working with Apple's TVML documents, templates, and elements in an elegant and friendly Ruby-style DSL.

+The TVML gem is based on [Builder](https://github.com/jimweirich/builder).
+For an example of how to integrate TVML with Sinatra, check out the [tvml-example repo](https://github.com/chrisb/tvml-example).

 ## Installation

 Add this line to your application's Gemfile: